 Ron Hardin serves as the Regional Sales Manager of Stanbury Uniforms for North Texas, Colorado, Nebraska and Hawaii.
-Born and raised in the Midwest, Ron now resides in Waikoloa, HI and spends about half the year on the mainland working for Stanbury, teaching high school bands, drum corps and adjudicating.
+Born and raised in the Midwest, Ron now resides on the Big Island of Hawaii and spends about half the year on the mainland working for Stanbury, teaching high school bands, drum corps and adjudicating.
 Ron’s uniform designs can be seen on bands throughout the country.
 He has also done uniform consultation with the Blue Stars and Bluecoats.

 As a drill designer, Ron is very active and closely connected with the pageantry activity.
 Ron has designed hundreds of shows for bands, drum lines, winter guards and drum corps.

 His visual designs have appeared in several BOA regional finals, won numerous state championships, circuit contests and have won three WGI Percussion Gold Medals.

 Ron is in demand as a clinician and adjudicator throughout the world, having done many clinics throughout the United States, Europe, and Asia.
 Since 1999, Ron has served as a visual judge for Winter Guard International, annually adjudicating for many circuits, regionals and world championships.

 Ron has performed judging clinics for NMEA, NSBA, WGI, numerous indoor percussion circuits and the Judging Association of Mid America.
 Ron has produced several instructional videos, and has appeared in WGI's "Meet the Judge" and “Top Secrets” series.
 He has also recorded several podcasts with Marching Roundtable.
 Ron has led instructional sessions in Tokyo, Japan and in the Netherlands.